tyson-swetnam/ua-library-lightning-talk/PITCHME.md

 ---

-Moving my preferred software stack to the cloud or HPC
+Moving my preferred software stack to the cloud or HPC...

 ---